segmentio/segment-docs/src/engage/audiences/linked-audiences.md

 ### Step 2b: Select your Destination Actions

-The [Destination Actions](/docs/connections/destinations/actions/) framework allows you to see and control how Segment sends the event data it receives from your sources, to actions-based destinations.
+The [Destination Actions](/docs/connections/destinations/actions/) framework allows you to see and control how Segment sends the event data it receives from your sources to actions-based destinations.
 Each Action in a destination lists the event data it requires, and the event data that is optional.

-Segment displays available actions based on the Destination you've connected with your Linked Audience.
+Segment displays available actions based on the destination you've connected to your Linked Audience.

 Select the Destination Action to call when the event happens, then click **Next**.

-### Step 2c: Define how and when to trigger an event to your Destination
+### Step 2c: Define how and when to trigger an event to your destination

 Configure how and when events are produced with each audience run.
-You can choose the entities referenced in the audience builder to trigger an event off of.
+Select the entities referenced in the audience builder to act as a trigger for your events.

 ### Step 2d: Configure the event

-After you select an action, Segment attempts to automatically configure the data fields that will be sent to the Destination.
+After you select an action, Segment attempts to automatically configure the data fields that will be sent to the destination.
 You can review and adjust these settings before enabling this event.

 ## Step 3: Enable your Linked Audience

 After building your Linked Audience, you'll be redirected to the Audience Overview page.
-By default, the audience is disabled so that it does not start computing until you're ready.
+Segment automatically disables your audience so that it does not start computing until you're ready.
 To enable your audience:

 Select the **Enabled** toggle, then select **Enable audience**.

-You can trigger a compute for your audience if you want to send events to your Destination without waiting for the next scheduled compute run.
+You can trigger a compute for your audience if you want to send events to your destination without waiting for the next scheduled compute run.
 To do so, select **Compute Now**.
 This triggers a compute for the audience (where the audience conditions run on your data warehouse) and sends events downstream.

-## Step 4: Confirm the payload in your Destination
+## Step 4: Confirm the payload in your destination

-Linked Audiences sends events to your Destination after Segment computes the audience.
+Linked Audiences sends events to your destination after Segment computes the audience.

-To confirm your Destination is receiving events, Segment recommends that you log in to your Destination and perform one of the following:
+To confirm your destination is receiving events, Segment recommends that you log in to your destination and perform one of the following:

 - Monitor the event activity
 - Search for the `UserID` or `Event Name` (for example, `Entity Added`)